jdreaver/rust-os/README.md

 - AtomicRef is unsound! `get()` happily gives you a reference that may go out of scope.
 Maybe we need to always deal with `Box`es, or wrap in `Arc`, or something, but `get()` in its current form has to go.
 - Multi-tasking (see resources below)
-  - Task sleep
-    - Add `Sleeping` state to tasks, make sure to add sleeping tasks to back of scheduler queue (don't throw them away like killed tasks)
-    - Add a `sleep_millis` function like Linux's `schedule_timeout` that creates a timer that wakes up the task.
-Time timer can have a pointer to the task (wrapped in `Arc<>`).
-    - Hook up `sleep_millis` to some new test task in a loop.
   - Add an idle task per CPU
   - Have shell be its own task and it waits on sub-tasks
   - Create a wrapper around `InitCell`, or just something like `InitCell`, that holds a reference to a `Task` and sets its state to `ReadyToRun` when the cell value is set.
 This is what the shell task will use to wait.